Labour economics: Supply and demand

-Neoclassical economists view the labour market as similar to other markets in that the forces of supply and demand jointly determine the price (in this case the wage rate) and quantity (in this case the number of people employed).
+Economists view the labour market as similar to other markets in that the forces of supply and demand jointly determine the price (in this case the wage rate) and quantity (in this case the number of people employed).

-However, the labour market differs from other markets (like the markets for goods or the financial market) in several ways.
+Labour laws result in the labour marketed differing from other markets (like the markets for goods or the financial market) in several ways.
 In particular, the labour market may act as a non-clearing market.
 While according to neoclassical theory most markets quickly attain a point of equilibrium without excess supply or demand, this may not be true of the labour market: it may have a persistent level of unemployment.
 Contrasting the labour market to other markets also reveals persistent compensating differentials among similar workers.

 Models that assume perfect competition in the labour market, as discussed below, conclude that workers earn their marginal product of labour.